-- 54. The Council's Treasury advisers undertook a review of client's balance sheets and the average level of internal borrowing was, from the above graph, just under 20%.
-The level will vary depending upon when an authority finances expenditure and when debt is refinanced. - 55.
-For Hastings Borough Council it has previously sought to achieve near full financing of the Capital programme over recent years in order to take advantage of the historically low borrowing rates and avoid the risk of having to lock into high interest rates when it has no option but to borrow.
-For the last year a higher level of internal borrowing was adopted.
-Currently, with interest rates having risen considerably from historic lows, and looking likely to increase further the Council will need to carefully consider when the best time to borrow is.
-Guidance from our external treasury managers will be sought before any borrowing decision are made. - 56.
-For 2022/23 the level of internal borrowing by year end is expected to be £4.842m out of a total borrowing requirement of some £78.169m (6.2%).
+- 47. For Hastings Borough Council it has historically sought to achieve near full financing of the Capital programme over previous years in order to take advantage of the historically low borrowing rates and avoid the risk of having to lock into high interest rates when it has no option but to borrow. - 48.
+For the last few years, a higher level of internal borrowing was adopted.
+Currently, with interest rates having risen considerably from historic lows, and looking likely to stay at that level for the next financial year the Council will need to carefully consider when the best time to borrow is.
+Guidance from our external treasury managers will be sought before any borrowing decision are made. - 49.
+For 2024/25 the level of internal borrowing by year end is expected to be £2.7m out of a total borrowing requirement of some £69.2m (3.8%).